olafwied/olafwied.github.io/_posts/core-samples/2018-06-01 Introduction to the EM-Algorithm.md

 #### EM Algorithm as Chicken and Egg Problem
 So far, we have seen that if we know one of the two, we can estimate the other.
 Therefore, we are left with a chicken and egg problem.
 Where to start?

-The idea of the EM algorithm is simply and powerful.
-Start with a random initialization and then estimate the parameters.
+The idea of the EM algorithm is simple yet powerful: Start with a random initialization and then estimate the parameters.
 In the next step, take the parameters as fixed and estimate the latent variable.
 Now, fix the latent variable distribution and estimate the parameters again with the updated values.
-Continue this iteration between the so-called "expectation" and "maximazation" steps until convergence.
+Continue this alternation between the so-called "expectation" and "maximazation" steps until convergence.

 Let's try this for our example.
 Let's start by choosing two initial Gaussians: